-this is due to the average distance that the outgoing nucleon has to travel inside the nucleus.
+PWIA signal by more than an order of magnitude.
+It should be noted that for both parallel and perpendicular kinematics the FSI become more important as the mass number increases.
+In general, this is due to the average distance that the outgoing nucleon has to travel inside the nucleus.
 Thus it carries a dependence on the nuclear radius.
 Figure 7 compares the results for both target nuclei in parallel kinematics.
 For comparison the yield for 197Au has been normalized to the same number of protons of 12C.
 The reduced spectral function of gold is indeed always larger.
 The same consideration applies for perpendicular kinematics in Fig. 8.

-To study the origin of the rescattered strength, the calculations were repeated for gold by neglecting the mean field orbitals, S{MF}^{h} , in Eq.
-(16).
-For this nucleus the mean field strength extends to large missing energies, up to ~ 100 MeV.
+To study the origin of the rescattered strength, the calculations were repeated for gold by neglecting the mean C{1} by C{2} C{2} mean field strength extends to large missing energies, up to ~100 MeV.
 Thus rescattering effects can easily spread it into the correlated region.
-Figure 9 compares the theoretical reduced spectral strength of Au in perpendicular kinematics with the analogous result obtained when S{MF}^h is included.
+Figure 9 compares the theoretical reduced spectral strength of Au with the analogous result obtained when S^h{MF} is included.
 As one can see, relevant contributions from the mean field appear for momenta up to about 500 MeV/c.
-The results at higher missing momenta are completely dominated by the rescattering from the correlated tail S{corr}^{h} into the correlated region itself.
+The results at higher missing momenta are completely dominated by the rescattering from the correlated tail S^h{corr} into the correlated region itself.
 The situation is instead different in parallel kinematics where the present results for two-step rescattering do not shift any strength from the mean field region, even for a large nucleus like Au.
-Such a large shift appears to be energetically forbidden due to the large energy of the scattered proton adopted in these kinematics.
+Such large shift appears to be energetically forbidden do to the large energy of the scattered proton adopted in these kinematics.